sagemath/trac_to_gh/Issue 5754.md

 # Issue 5754: docstrings for all the interactive_constructors functions are *all* now completely broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5754

 Original creator: was